JewelYueng/OpenNRE/README.md

 * `tacred_bert_softmax`: trained on `TACRED` dataset with a BERT encoder.
 * `tacred_bertentity_softmax`: trained on `TACRED` dataset with a BERT encoder (using entity representation concatenation).

-## Training
+## HOW to train

-You can train your own models on your own data with OpenNRE.
-In `example` folder we give example training codes for supervised RE models and bag-level RE models.
-You can either use our provided datasets or your own datasets.
+You can train our models with the data in `benchmark`.
+In `example` folder we give example training codes for DCSR.
+In `train.sh` file we give example training script.

-## Google Group

-If you want to receive our update news or take part in discussions, please join our [Google Group](https://groups.google.com/forum/#!forum/opennre/join)